Dates: July 6-16, 2021

 To earn the certification, attend the seven core sessions — Advising 101-203 and Law 101 for Advisers.
 Then you will need to select at least three elective sessions to equal 10 sessions, totaling about 10 hours, for your certificate.

-We are offering four elective session options that you may choose from, or you may opt to attend all four if you'd like.
-Each session will be followed by a brief set of questions that you will answer to demonstrate your knowledge before you can move on to the next session.
-We are also offering a Roundtable for Advisers as a wrap-up, and it will be hosted live for all advisers who are participating in this winter online certification series.
+We are offering nine elective session options that you may choose from, or you may opt to attend up to all nine if you'd like.
+Each session (except for the live elective sessions) will be followed by a brief set of questions that you will answer to demonstrate your knowledge before you can move on to the next session.
+We are also offering three roundtables during the two-week period, and they will be hosted live for all advisers who are participating in this summer online certification series.
 The roundtables aren’t mandatory, but are strongly encouraged as it's a good way to meet your fellow advisers who are participating in the training, get your questions answered, and have a virtual face-to-face with your advising peers.

 The Core Sessions